“The shortest way to get out of trouble is to go through it” – Anonymous

 But the only motivation was not to let my parents keep on selling things on the street.
 The second motivation is to set an example for the youngest in the family.

 Then everything also paid off, she graduated, got a very good position, starting salary was the desire of many people.
-She worked hard, self learning every night.
+She worked hard, she still self learning every night.

 When you are tired at first, you will be comfortable later, at first you will feel comfortable, you will be much more tired in the future.
 Life is really fair!